microsoft/WhatTheHack/053-SentinelAutomatedResponse/Student/Challenge-01.md

 ## Success Criteria

 To complete this challenge you need to design and deploy an architecture and install an agent on the two windows machines.
+- Create a Log Analytics workspace and explain your Sentinel architecture.
+- Launch the Sentinel Console.
+- Demonstrate that logs are being ingested into your Log Analytics Workspace.

 **Tasks - Instanciate Your Microsoft Sentinel Environment**
 - Be able to launch the Sentinel service in the portal